FourjsGenero/ex_hr/README.md

 NOT USING STUDIO?
 While this example is best experienced using Genero Studio, you can still build and using the command line on Unix/Linux using make:

+Environment
+The environment can be set from ~/set.env or ~/hr/Makefile.
+Note that you should set LANG to your UTF-8 based locale, eg. en_US.UTF-8.

 To build all from the project root:

   make